chintakuntaharshavardhanreddy/razorpay-churn-retention-agent/README.md

 ## Model Performance

-- **Accuracy:** 80% on held-out test set
+* **Accuracy:** 80% on held-out test set
-- **Training data:** 200 synthetic customers across 5 archetypes (price-sensitive, card-issue, high-value occasional, timing-pattern, at-risk newcomer)
+* **Training data:** 200 synthetic customers across 5 archetypes (price-sensitive, card-issue, high-value occasional, timing-pattern, at-risk newcomer)
-- **Key features:** tenure, plan value, failure count (30-day window), failure reason, payment method, billing-date clustering
+* **Key features:** tenure, plan value, failure count (30-day window), failure reason, payment method, billing-date clustering

+## Evaluation Scope

+The project is evaluated at two levels:

+1. **Prediction:** the XGBoost model estimates churn risk from customer and payment-failure features.
+2. **Revenue recovery simulation:** the resulting decisions are passed through the retention workflow to estimate the value that could be recovered through targeted interventions.

+The batch simulation produced **₹59,260 of identified revenue at risk** and **₹1,23,442 of simulated recovery value**.

+Because the model is trained on synthetic data and the recovery exercise is simulated, these figures should be interpreted as **proof-of-concept evaluation metrics**, rather than production business results.

 ## Known Limitations

-- Trained on synthetic data — real-world churn patterns would require retraining on production data
+* Trained on synthetic data — real-world churn patterns would require retraining on production data
-- No rate limiting or idempotency keys on action-triggering endpoints yet — a repeated call for the same event could re-trigger the same retention action
+* No rate limiting or idempotency keys on action-triggering endpoints yet — a repeated call for the same event could re-trigger the same retention action
-- Timestamps in Supabase are stored in UTC by default (standard practice, not a bug)
+* Timestamps in Supabase are stored in UTC by default (standard practice, not a bug)

+For a production deployment, the next hardening priorities would include production-data model validation, rate limiting, event-level idempotency, stronger input validation, and monitoring of intervention outcomes.

 ## Live Demo Note

 The automation layer (n8n Cloud, Supabase) runs on free/trial-tier cloud services for this submission.
 If you're reviewing this after the live services have paused or expired:

-- **Screenshots:** see `docs/` for the n8n workflow canvas, a successful API response, and a logged `actions_log` row.
+* **Screenshots:** see `docs/` for the n8n workflow canvas, a successful API response, and a logged `actions_log` row.
-- **Workflow export:** [`n8n/retention-workflow.json`](./n8n/retention-workflow.json) can be imported into any n8n instance to inspect the exact automation logic.
+* **Workflow export:** [`n8n/retention-workflow.json`](./n8n/retention-workflow.json) can be imported into any n8n instance to inspect the exact automation logic.

 If you'd like to see it running live, reach out — happy to re-activate the services or walk through it directly.

 Email:chintakuntaharshavardhanreddy@gmail.com